 - Consider placing the camera in a less obvious advantage point, so that if the worst was to happen you could catch someone in the act.

 - Ensure that the camera has adequate lighting both night and day to catch details and provide a clear picture

-- Think about placing the camera higher up, to avoid ease of tampering and to allow for the most beneficial view point.
+- Think about placing the camera higher up, to avoid ease of tampering and to allow for the most beneficial viewpoint.

-The amount of cameras that you need will depend on how much security you want in your home and which areas you want to be monitored.
+The number of cameras that you need will depend on how much security you want in your home and which areas you want to be monitored.
 Should you want to be able to monitor pets or children whilst also allowing for more peace of mind, you may only need 1 or 2 strategically placed in high activity zones within your home.
 Should you want to cover all the potentially vulnerable places in your home and cover multiple rooms, you will need multiple cameras to cover all the areas you want monitored.

 Some security cameras will only record when they detect activity whilst others will continually record for a set period of time.

 For a camera that records in 1080p HD, you can expect an average of around 30m to be in frame, however the further away a subject is the less clear it is on video.

 Unfortunately, like most technology security cameras can be hacked.
 However, the majority support encryption software which means any data that is streamed from the camera is protected.
 Our top tips for security on cameras and technology are: